OnecodexGitHubAdmin/sanity-template-angular-website/template/README.md

 Libraries are shareable across libraries and applications.
 They can be imported from `@template/mylib`.

-## Development server

-Run `ng serve my-app` for a dev server.
-Navigate to http://localhost:4200/.
-The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng g component my-component --project=my-app` to generate a new component.

-## Build

-Run `ng build my-app` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ## Running unit tests